Bamboo: Fishing and aquaculture

 Due to its flexibility, bamboo is also used to make fishing rods.
 The split cane rod is especially prized for fly fishing.

 Firecrackers

-Bamboo has been traditionally used in Malaysia as a firecracker called a meriam buluh or bamboo cannon.
+Bamboo has been traditionally used in Malaysia and Indonesia as a firecracker called a meriam buluh or bamboo cannon.
 Four-foot-long sections of bamboo are cut, and a mixture of water and calcium carbide are introduced.
 The resulting acetylene gas is ignited with a stick, producing a loud bang.

 Weapons

 Bamboo has often been used to construct weapons and is still incorporated in several Asian martial arts.